Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Methods

-Prior to fitting, we smooth the \textsc{alf$\alpha$} models to the instrumental resolution of the NIRSpec-MSA observations, where we make use of the instrumental resolution derived via \textsc{msafit} \citep{msafit} by \cite{Slob_2024}. \cite{Slob_2024} found that the wavelength dependence of the instrumental resolution is typically a factor of 1.3 better than pre-launch estimates from JDox.
-We assume this corrected JDox curve when fitting.
+Prior to fitting, we smoothed the \textsc{alf$\alpha$} models to the instrumental resolution of the NIRSpec-MSA observations, where we made use of the instrumental resolution derived via \textsc{msafit} \citep{msafit} by \cite{Slob_2024}. \cite{Slob_2024} find that the wavelength dependence of the instrumental resolution is typically a factor of 1.3 better than pre-launch estimates from JDox.
+We assumed this corrected JDox curve when fitting.
 See \cite{Slob_2024} and \cite{Beverage_suspense} for details.
-We also mask the NaD absorption feature (which can be affected by the interstellar medium, \citealt{CvD_2012a}), [OIII] lines, and H$\alpha+$[NII] complex, where present, as in \cite{Beverage_suspense}.
-Similar to \cite{Beverage_suspense}, we exclude regions between 6400 - 8000 \AA\ due to broad TiO absorption in the spectra.
+We also masked the NaD absorption feature (which can be affected by the interstellar medium, \citealt{CvD_2012a}), [OIII] lines, and H$\alpha+$[NII] complex, where present, as in \cite{Beverage_suspense}.
+Similar to \cite{Beverage_suspense}, we excluded regions between 6400 - 8000 \AA\ due to broad TiO absorption in the spectra.
 Thus, where possible, we fit the wavelength regions 3700 - 4700 \AA, 4700 - 5100 \AA, 5100 - 5800 \AA, 5800 - 6400 \AA, and 8000 - 8600 \AA.
-Finally, in general, NIRSpec-MSA noise has been found to be underestimated (see, e.g., \citealt{Maseda_2023}).
-Thus, we multiply our noise spectra by the jitter term (an average factor of 2.1) fit in \cite{Beverage_suspense} for each SUSPENSE galaxy, prior to fitting.
+Finally, in general, NIRSpec-MSA noise has been found to be underestimated (see e.g. \citealt{Maseda_2023}).
+Thus, we multiplied our noise spectra by the jitter term (an average factor of 2.1) fit in \cite{Beverage_suspense} for each SUSPENSE galaxy, prior to fitting.

-In our implementation of \textsc{alf$\alpha$}, we use \textsc{dynesty} to sample the posteriors of the velocity offset, velocity dispersion, single SSP-equivalent stellar population age, isochrone metallicity, 10 elemental abundances (Fe, C, N, Mg, Na, Si, Ca, Ti, and Cr), Balmer emission line flux, emission line velocity and broadening, a shift in the $T_{\rm eff}$ of the fiducial isochrones, and an instrumental jitter term to account for over or underestimation of the observed uncertainties.
-We assume a \cite{Kroupa} IMF.
+In our implementation of \textsc{alf$\alpha$}, we used \textsc{dynesty} to sample the posteriors of the velocity offset, velocity dispersion, single stellar population-equivalent age, isochrone metallicity, ten elemental abundances (Fe, C, N, Mg, Na, Si, Ca, Ti, and Cr), Balmer emission line flux, emission line velocity and broadening, a shift in the $T_{\rm eff}$ of the fiducial isochrones, and an instrumental jitter term to account for over or underestimation of the observed uncertainties.
+We assumed a \cite{Kroupa} IMF.
 We set the upper limit of the age prior to be the age of the Universe at the redshift of each galaxy, plus 2 Gyr to allow for uncertainties.
-We assume the default priors for all other parameters.
-We examine the output ages and ensure that they are $\geq$ 1 Gyr, as \textsc{alf$\alpha$} is only suitable for stellar populations older than 1 Gyr.
+We assumed the default priors for all other parameters.
+We examined the output ages and ensured that they are $\geq$ 1 Gyr, as \textsc{alf$\alpha$} is only suitable for stellar populations older than 1 Gyr.